 Your ACT or SAT exam scores*, either official or self-reported; writing portion not considered

 *For students who are choosing to apply test-optional, ACT/SAT exam scores are not required at the time of application for admission.
-Official ACT or SAT exam scores will be required at the time of enrollment.
+Official ACT or SAT exam scores will be required of all students at the time of enrollment.

 (ACT school code: 2444; SAT school code: 6121)